pavankumar130/pavankumar130/README.md

 I bring hands-on experience in designing cloud-based automation workflows using **AWS Lambda, S3, and EventBridge**.
 I develop scalable applications with **Python and Boto3**, and implement **Machine Learning and Natural Language Processing** solutions.
 Passionate about building efficient, scalable cloud-based systems and exploring the intersection of cloud computing and AI.

-- 👨‍💻 All of my projects are available at [https://github.com/pavankumar130? tab=repositories](Repositories)
+- 👨‍💻 All of my projects are available at [https://github.com/pavankumar130?tab=repositories](Repositories)

 - 💬 Ask me about **AWS, Python, Machine Learning, ReactJS, Node.js, MongoDB, REST APIs**